 Figure 3 - Monthly statistics of the Imbalance Price across 2015-2017

 This function can also be used with different grouping.
 In Figure 3 we can see how the prices changes for each month.

 Figure 4 - Monthly statistics of the Imbalance Price across 2015-2017

 Figure 4 shows some seasonality - the price tends to be higher and more volatile in the winter and lower in the summer.
 The higher level of the price is expected - in the UK demand peaks in the winter.

 plot_grouped function can also be used to show how the price changes across the day - shown in Figure 4 below.

 It can also be useful to look at the distribution of time series.
 Figure 6 shows a histogram and the kernel density plot of the Imbalance Price.

-Figure 5 - Histogram and kernel density plot of the imbalance price
+Figure 6 - Histogram and kernel density plot of the Imbalance Price

 Finally we can take a look at the autocorrelation and partial autocorrelation of the Imbalance Price.
 Autocorrelation is the correlation of a variable with a lagged version of itself - spikes in autocorrelation suggest seasonality.
 Partial autocorrelation measures the degree of association between the variable and a lagged version of itself, controlling for the values of the time series at all shorter lags.